 Canon 50mmF1.4 LTM (L39) - It produces around 1957(so old!), and I buy from eBay.
 The lens surface and optical glass condition kept very well.
 It is not expensive, and the photos have some unique bokeh take by it.
 I always use it combine with rangefinder camera - Canon P.

 NiSi V5 Pro Advanced Filter Kit - This includes holder and six filters - polariser filter, soft-edge ND 0.9, hard-edge reverse-graduated ND 0.9, ND 0.9, ND 1.8 and ND 3.0.
 Those filters are suitable for most scenes such as sunrise or waterfall.
 I always bring it when I am hiking and take landscape photos.

 Peak Design Capture Slide v2 - This is suitable for hiking guy.
 Very comfortable and I can easily get my camera.
 But it will be a perfect product if the slider buckle can fix the length.

 Peak Design Capture Clip v4 & Pro Pad - This is also suitable for hiking guy!
 I can fix my camera on my hiking bag by the clip, and the clip holds the camera that stable and reliable.
 So I get my camera from my backpack belt quickly.

-Gitzo GK2545T-82QD Traveler Tripod Kit - So far so good.
+Gitzo GK2545T-82QD Traveler Tripod Kit - About 1.84kg and can hold up to 12kg of gear.
+So far, so good.
 Although this is a carbon fiber tripod that is stable and reliable, I think it's a bit heavy for me to hiking.

 Dell P2418D - I use this monitor in conjunction with my MacBook Pro.
 I can clearly watch the detail of the images because it provides a big screen and a wide range of colour.

-LaCie Rugged Thunderbolt USB 3.0 - This device keeps my raw data and post-processing photos.
+LaCie Rugged Thunderbolt USB 3.0 / LaCie 4TB Rugged RAID Pro Mobile USB Type-C RAID Drive - This device keeps my raw data and post-processing photos.
 Waterproof and resistance to drop.

 Affinity Photo - An excellent software which UI is user-friendly.
 I can easily edit images and access function.
 Also, It runs very fast and smooth even though I load or edit high-quality images, not like Photoshop.